ctnitchie/lwrpc/README.md

 can be customized via the `callMessage` option.
 Method returns will be transmitted as `return` messages whose body is the call result, when a result is required.
 This message can be customized via the `returnMessage` option.

+**NOTE:** Attempts to call invalid services will fail silently over WebSockets.
+This is because the server is not listening for messages to services it doesn't know about, and so will never acknowledge them.

 ### Creating Custom Bindings